Dr. Don's Double Dose - Don Hopkins & Rob Grosser

 After performing originals and covers in bands and playing in folk clubs through his high school years Don played in the jug band, Cosmo Hamfat Entertainers that performed at festivals and venues in the early 1970s.

-From 1974 he led the Don Hopkins R&B Four who appeared on an EP and performed live on 2JJ (now 2JJJ).
+Don Hopkins R&B Four who appeared on an EP and performed live on 2JJ (now 2JJJ).
 During this period Don studied art at the National Art School and musically directed for ABC education and drama radio programs.

 More...